 Connection logs can be collected at the server-level (e.g. total server bandwidth usage) or the user-level (e.g. your originating IP address).

-Typically, this data is used to optimize network performance and troubleshoot customer queries.
+Typically, this data is used to optimize network performance and troubleshoot support queries.

-In fact, monitoring and storing the right, non-identifiable data will help ensure you get the best possible experience from your VPN.
+It’s practically impossible to run a VPN network without recording any data at all.
+In fact, storing the right, non-identifiable data helps ensure you get the best possible experience.

-Some of the most popular VPNs on the market collect aggregated logs.
-This means the VPN is collecting information that is supposedly anonymized and impossible to link to a specific user.
+Some of the most popular VPNs collect aggregated logs.
+This means gathering information that’s supposedly anonymized and impossible to link to a specific user.

-A VPN service might collect the websites that you visit, the bandwidth you use, or the dates and times you connect to a server.
-They will then strip this information of any identifying factors and add it to a larger database.
+A VPN might collect the sites you visit, the bandwidth you use, or your connection times, then strip out any identifying factors and add it to a larger database.

-It’s important to be aware that some VPNs claim that they don’t keep logs when in fact they keep aggregated logs.
-Anchorfree’s privacy policy is a good example of what to look out for:
+Be aware that some VPNs claim that they don’t keep logs when in fact they keep aggregated logs.
+Hotspot Shield’s privacy policy, above, is a good example of what to look out for.

-Ultimately, aggregated and anonymized data is not always the magic bullet that marketing teams will have you believe.
+Ultimately, aggregated and anonymized data isn’t always the magic bullet that marketing teams claim.

-The exact type of data being aggregated and the efficacy of the anonymization process will dictate whether or not this type of logging is acceptable.
-You just have to trust that your VPN service is anonymizing your data effectively.
+The exact data being aggregated, and the strength of the anonymization, decides whether this type of logging is acceptable.
+You have to trust that your VPN service is anonymizing effectively.

-If this is a leap of faith you are uncomfortable with, you’re better off choosing a truly no-logs VPN service.
+If that’s a leap of faith you’re uncomfortable with, you’re better off choosing a truly no-logs VPN service.

 What Is a No-Logs VPN?

-A truly no-logs VPN service does not collect or store any activity or connection data that could be used to personally identify you.
-Most importantly, it will not collect or hold any information transmitted through the VPN tunnel whatsoever.
+A truly no-logs VPN service doesn’t collect or store any activity or connection data that could be used to personally identify you.
+Most importantly, it won’t hold any information transmitted through the VPN tunnel whatsoever.

-This will ensure that no user can be tied to any specific activity or connection on the VPN network.
-Every user will be private, anonymous, and unknown even to the VPN provider.
+This ensures no user can be tied to any specific activity or connection on the network.
+Every user stays private, anonymous, and unknown even to the VPN provider.

-The only identifying information a no-logs VPN will have is your email address (for registering your account) and billing (in case you want a refund).
+For most no-logs VPNs, the only identifying information they hold is your email address (to register your account) and billing details (in case you want a refund).
+Some go further and collect even less.

-No Log VPNs can’t be compelled to make user data available to authorities or third parties, as the data simply doesn’t exist.
+No-logs VPNs can’t be compelled to hand user data to authorities or third parties, because the data simply doesn’t exist.

-This is how a strong logging policy can offset the issue of an unsafe VPN jurisdiction.
+This is how a strong logging policy can offset the risk of an unsafe VPN jurisdiction.

-It’s important to note that “no-logs” doesn’t necessarily mean that absolutely no data is kept at all.
-Genuine “zero logging” is effectively impossible to implement while maintaining a strong network or enforcing restrictions like device limits.
+It’s worth noting that “no-logs” doesn’t mean that absolutely no data is kept at all.
+Genuine “zero logging” is effectively impossible while maintaining a strong network or enforcing device limits.

-Most VPNs will keep very basic data like aggregate server load information (the number of users or bandwidth used per server).
-This is a justifiably minimal approach to logging which involves absolutely no identifying information.
-This is still classed as a no-logs VPN.
+Most no-logs VPNs keep very basic data such as aggregate server load (the number of users or bandwidth per server).
+This involves no identifying information whatsoever, and it’s still classed as a no-logs VPN.